tuanqle/quizes/loan-processor/README.md

     The program is designed with `context` which can be extended to allow concurrency with API endpoints.
 Each `context` would be independent for concurrency access.
     It also allows different work-flow performed by different clients through API endpoint.

+    `Task executor improvement`
+    A mechanism to notify caller of task completion in 'bg' mode.